ellisnet/TwinCitiesCodeCamp/README.md

   - On October 4th 2014 I gave a presentation about Xamarin.Forms at Twin Cities Code Camp - click on the folder above for more information about that presentation, and the code I used, and *lots* of information about Xamarin.Forms.
   - (More presentations to follow, I hope)

+Short link to get to this repo: http://bit.ly/ellis-tccc